send4t/polkassembly_RSS/DOCKER_SETUP.md

 1. Check the logs for error messages
 2. Verify all environment variables are correctly set
-3. Ensure all external services (Notion, Subscan) are accessible
+3. Ensure all external services (Subscan) are accessible
 4. Test endpoints manually to isolate issues

 For additional help, refer to the project documentation or create an issue in the repository.